ioBroker/ioBroker.docs/docs/de/adapterref/iobroker.sql/README.md

 ### 2.0.0 (2022-05-11)
 * (Apollon77) Breaking: Configuration is only working in the new Admin 5 UI!
 * (Apollon77) Breaking!
 Did bigger adjustments to the recording logic.
 Debounce is refined and blockTime is added to differentiate between the two checks
 * (Apollon77) Breaking!
 GetHistory requests now need to deliver the ts in milliseconds!
-Make sure to use up to date scripts and Charting UIs
+Make sure to use up-to-date scripts and Charting UIs
 * (Apollon77) Add RAM buffering and mass inserts for logging
 * (Apollon77) New setting added to disable the "logging of additional values for charting optimization" - then only the expected data are logged
 * (Apollon77) Add flag returnNewestEntries for GetHistory to determine which records to return when more entries as "count" are existing for aggregate "none"